arackaf/mongo-graphql-starter/README.md

 const { MongoId, String, Int, Float, Date, arrayOf, objectOf, formattedDate, typeLiteral } = dataTypes;
 ```

 `MongoId` will create your field as a string, and will return whatever Mongo uid that was created.
+Any filters using this id will wrap the string in Mongo's `ObjectId` function.

 `String`, `Int`, and `Float` are all self explanatory.